-Where any student has failed to register as a student on time for a particular programme for the year in terms of the official programme of registration or through self-registration, he shall be liable for the payment of a penalty of R500 even if he has obtained permission beforehand for late registration.
-Any student, however, who has already paid an amount of R200 consisting of the application fee of R100 and the late-application surcharge of R100, shall be exempted from the late-registration surcharge for late registration, on condition that the registration for the programme takes place within the first two weeks of class of the semester.
+Where any student has failed to register as a student on time for a particular programme for the year in terms of the official programme of registration or through self-registration, they shall be liable for the payment of a penalty of R500 even if they have obtained permission beforehand for late registration.
+Any student, however, who has already paid an amount of R200 consisting of the application fee of R100 and the late-application surcharge of R100, shall be exempted from the late-registration surcharge for late registration for the programme takes place within the first two weeks of class of the semester.
 No late registrations will be accepted after the second week of classes.